 - pregnant or trying to get pregnant

 How should I use this medicine?Place this medicine under the tongue and let it dissolve.
 Several minutes will be needed to let it fully dissolve.
+Follow the directions on the prescription label.
+Leave this medicine in the sealed foil pack until you are ready to use it.
 If your dose requires you to take more than 2 tablets at once, either place all the tablets at once under the tongue, or if you cannot fit more than 2 tablets comfortably, place 2 tablets at a time under the tongue.
 Either way, you should hold the tablets under the tongue until they completely dissolve.
-Do not swallow or chew the tablet.
-Do not inject the medicine.
+Do not swallow or chew this medicine.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.